Skip to Content

 • When ready to plant the seeds, mix equal parts peat moss and sand for your potting soil mixture (about 50% of

-• Cover the tray with a sheet of glass or plastic to raise humidity levels and place it in an area that gets indirect sunlight.
+• Cover the tray with a sheet of glass or plastic to raise humidity levels and place it in an area with indirect sunlight.

-• Keep the soil moist at all times, but be careful not to overwater it, as this can cause problems such as mold and fungi.
+• Keep the soil moist, but be careful not to overwater it, as this can cause problems such as mold and fungi.

 After ten days or so, you should see signs of sprouting in your jade plant seeds, and they will soon develop their first set of leaves.